 We understand that Akamai Technologies Inc. ("Akamai"), ALII Merger Corporation, a wholly owned subsidiary of Akamai ("Merger Sub"), and INTERVU Inc. (the "Company") propose to enter into an Agreement and Plan of Merger (the "Agreement").
 Pursuant to the Agreement, Merger Sub shall merge with and into the Company and the Company shall be the surviving corporation (the "Merger").
 In the Merger, each share of the Company's common stock, par value \$0.001 per share (the "Company Common Stock"), outstanding immediately prior to the effective time of the Merger will be converted into the right to receive .5957 (the "Common Exchange Ratio") of a share of Akamai's common stock, par value \$0.01 per share ("Akamai Common Stock").
-Additionally, each share of the Company's Series G convertible preferred stock, par value \$0.001 per share (the "Company Series G Preferred Stock"), and the Company's Series H convertible preferred stock, par value \$0.001 per share (the "Company Series H Preferred Stock", and together with the Company Series G Preferred Stock, the "Company Preferred Stock"), outstanding immediately prior to the effective time of the Merger will be converted into the right to receive a number of shares of Akamai Common Stock equal to the product of (i) the number of shares of Company Common Stock into which such share of Company Preferred Stock was convertible immediately prior to the effective time of the Merger times (ii) the Common Exchange Ratio.
+Additionally, each share of the Company's Series G convertible preferred stock, par value \$0.001 per share (the "Company Series G Preferred Stock"), and the Company's Series H convertible preferred stock, par value \$0.001 per share (the "Company Series H Preferred Stock"), outstanding immediately prior to the effective time of the Merger will be converted into the right to receive a number of shares of Akamai Common Stock equal to the product of (i) the number of shares of Company Common Stock into which such share of Company Preferred Stock was convertible immediately prior to the effective time of the Merger times (ii) the Common Exchange Ratio.